 Legacy and Landmark

-Since his untimely passing, Medgar Evers's contributions to the Civil Rights Movement have been honored in many ways.
+Since his untimely passing, Evers' contributions to the civil rights movement have been honored in many ways.
 His wife created what is now known as the Medgar and Myrlie Evers Institute in Jackson, Mississippi, to continue the couple's commitment to social change.
 The City University of New York named one of its campuses after the slain activist, and in 2009, the U.S. Navy also bestowed his name on one of its vessels.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!